 The Logitech C300 is an even cheaper camera that can be purchased from Amazon for \$20.
-Like the C270 it has a built in microphone and can support video up to 1280×1024 (resolution that most laptops use) with a frame rate of 30 fps.
+Like the C270 it has a built in microphone and can support video up to 1280 x 1024 (resolution that most laptops use) with a frame rate of 30 fps.
 It can take pictures with a resolution of up to 5 MP, and like the C270 it can be used with an mjpeg streamer to stream video.
-It has been reported that video resolution of 320×240 , 640×480 , and 1280×1024 works with the Raspberry Pi.
+It has been reported that video resolution of 320 x 240, 640 x 480, and 1280 x 1024 works with the Raspberry Pi.
 It has also been reported that this camera works with the Raspberry Pi without a powered USB hub, which is very favorable.
 Like the C270, OpenCV natively supports the camera.
 The drawback is that the video quality isn't HD, but its quality should be well enough for use with KEES.

-To conclude, the Logitech Quickcam Pro 9000 is sufficiently more expensive than the Raspberry Pi camera module and the Logitech C270 for it to be a viable option.
+Conclusion: To conclude, the Logitech Quickcam Pro 9000 is sufficiently more expensive than the Raspberry Pi camera module and the Logitech C270 for it to be a viable option.
 The Logitech C300 is even cheaper, and does not require a powered USB hub to function in the Raspberry Pi and is thus the best option out of all the webcams.
 However, the Raspberry Pi camera module would probably deliver the fastest frame rate since it is designed specifically for the SoC.
 Acquiring a decent frame rate is very imperative for the KEES as it increases the chance of capturing a decent picture of the person approaching the door.
 The raspberry Pi camera does require using external software to feed frames from the camera's buffer to OpenCV, but this should not be a problem to implement due to the availability of tutorials for accomplishing such a task.
 While it does lack a microphone like the Logitech C300, the Raspberry Pi camera module's decent frame rate make it the best option for the KEES in terms of success for the face detection algorithm used.
-It is uncertain what the frame rate would be if the Logitech C300 was used, but given the Raspberry Pi's decent processing power the capture rate should be decent.
 Also, the camera module connects to the Raspberry Pi via a camera serial interface instead of a USB cable, and the connector is very short in length.
 This would require the camera module to be connected very close to the Raspberry Pi, placing a restriction on the logistics of how the Raspberry Pi is placed on the door frame.
 While a USB microphone can be purchased and used as input for voice recognition, the fact that the Logitech C300 is cheaper and provides a microphone makes it a more valuable product.
+The Logitech C300 was initially chosen as the camera for the Raspberry Pi, but after testing it, it became clear that the frame rate that it provided was too slow due to USB webcams having a higher latency.
+After using the Raspberry Pi camera, a much higher frame rate was achieved due to the reduced latency and a Python SDK called Picamera 1.3 was used to easily capture frames from the camera for The SDK also provided an interface for converting the frames processing. captured into a format that was compatible with OpenCV.
+Also, since the group did not have time to implement the voice processing capabilities that were originally part of the design for KEES, a microphone was no longer needed so the Raspberry Pi camera module was the best choice.